Hospital Staff Community Garden and

-Volunteers grow the flowers at The Farm at St. Joe’s, design bouquets utilizing recycled jars collected from employees, and then deliver them.
-We are honored to have this opportunity to enhance our remarkable care with remarkable compassion.
-This program provides a healing presence within our hospital and to those inpatients who are facing a significant health concern alone.
+Staff volunteers grow the flowers at The Farm at St. Joe’s, design bouquets using recycled jars collected from employees, and then deliver them.
+We are honored to have this opportunity to enhance our remarkable care with remarkable compassion, providing a healing presence within our Hospital and to those inpatients who are facing a significant health concern alone.

 Volunteers are needed for the following:

 - Pick and deliver flowers weekly to a designated patient location(s)

 - Plant flowers in the Spring